 Resolving Disputes About Your Taxes

-Step 2 – If your request is timely made, the Department must review the case.
-The Department will then 1) grant the refund or remove the assessment, 2) request additional information from you to help make the decision, or 3) schedule a conference with you to discuss the case.
+Step 2 – If a request for Departmental review is received timely, the Department must take one of the following actions: 1) grant the refund or remove the assessment, 2) request additional information from you to help make the decision, or 3) schedule a conference with you to discuss the case.
 If a conference is scheduled, then the Department will notify you about the time and date of the conference at least 30 days in advance.
 It may be shorter than 30 days if both you and the Department can agree on a mutually agreed time and date.
 The conference can be in person or by telephone.
+The date set for the conference may be changed by mutual agreement.

 This conference is not a formal proceeding in that there is no sworn testimony or rules of evidence that apply in court cases.
 You can, however, designate someone to represent you.
 Most disagreements are resolved at this step.

-Step 4 - You can challenge the Department’s final determination by filing a petition for a contested tax case hearing with the Office of Administrative Hearings (OAH).
+Step 4 – If you disagree with the NOFD or the denied refund based on the Department’s determination that the refund claim was not filed within the statute of limitations, you may file a petition for a contested tax case hearing with the Office of Administrative Hearings (OAH).
 The OAH has impartial administrative law judges that hear cases that individual citizens and businesses file against government agencies.
+A petition for a contested tax case may be filed only after the Department has issued a Notice of Final Determination or a notice of denied refund based on the Department’s determination that the refund claim was not filed within the statute of limitations.

-You have 60 days to file this petition after the Department sends or delivers the notice of final determination to you.
+You have 60 days to file the petition after the Department sends or delivers to you the NOFD or the notice of denied refund based on the Department’s determination that the refund claim was not filed within the statute of limitations.
 You must also send a copy of the petition to the Department at this address:

 Department of Revenue